kubaPod/DevTools/README.md

 Currently this paclet contains only one style so I did't spend time on creating any fancy api.

+It is based on a built-in ReverseColor.nb but adapted a little for .m .wl files.

 ![Imgur](http://i.imgur.com/tJLjerW.png)

 ### Installation